 Measurement basis Accounting policies Financial assets at FVTPL These financial assets are subsequently measured at fair value.
-Net gains and losses, including interest and dividend income, are recognised in profit or loss.
-Amortised cost These financial assets are subsequently measured at amortised cost using the effective interest
+Net gains and losses, including interest and dividend income, are recognised in the income statement.
+Amortised cost These financial assets are subsequently measured at amortised cost using the effective interest rate method.
+The amortised cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Any gain or loss on de-recognition is recognised in profit or loss.